Meehai/video-representations-extractor/README.md

 Example cfg file:
 ```
 resolution: 256,256
-representations:
-  halftone:
+  rgb:
+    method: rgb
+    dependenceies: []
+    parameters: None

+  edges1:
+    method: dexined
+    dependencies: []
+    parameters: None

+  depth1:
-    method: python-halftone
+    method: jiaw
-    name: halftone1
+    dependencies: [edges1]
     parameters:
-      sample: 3
-      scale: 1
-      percentage: 91
-  depth:
-    method: sfmlearner
-    name: depth1
-    parameters:
-      weightsFile: /path/to/model.pkl
+      weightsFile: weights/dispnet_checkpoint.pth.tar
+      resNetLayers: 18
+      trainHeight: 256
+      trainWidth: 448
+      minDepth: 0
+      maxDepth: 2
 ```

-The above file will output 2 representations, named `halftone1` and `depth1`, the first one based on `python-halftone` package with the specified parameters, the second one based on SfmLearner pre-trained neural network, given the path to the model.
+The above file will output 3 representations, named `rgb`, `edges1` and `depth1`, the second one based on `dexined` package with the specified parameters, while the third one based on `Jiaw` unsupervised depth pre-trained neural network, given the path to the model.
+The third one has as a dependency the second one, thus the second one will be computed in advance at every step.

+Note: If the topological sort fails (because cycle dependencies), an error will be thrown.

 ## 4. Output format
 All the outputs are going to be stored as [0-1] float32 npz files, one for each frame in a directory specified by `--outputDir`.
 A subdirectory will be created for each representation.